Fire Safety In The Workplace: Tips For Prevention & Action July 25, 2017 – Posted in: Blog – Tags: Fire Safety

 Raise the Alarm

 If you’re the one who discovered the fire, you should alert everyone in the workplace and activate the fire alarm.
 If it doesn’t work, raise the alarm until everyone becomes aware of the fire.
 Some workers won’t know how to prevent fires so you should call the fire safe center right away.
-The key to effective fire hazard prevention is taking actions and asking for help immediately.
+The key to effective fire hazard prevention is taking actions and asking for immediately.
 Nonetheless, you can use a fire extinguisher but don’t forget to adhere to the fire extinguisher regulations in the workplace.

 Once the fire alarm is on, get out of the building immediately.
 Stay calm until you find your way to the fire exit.
 When you’re outside the building, let your immediate supervisors know that you are safe.